-The Minnesota Standards of Effective Practice provide the essential framework for the UMM teacher education program and must be met by every teacher licensed in the state of Minnesota.
+The Minnesota Standards of Effective Practice provide the essential framework for the UMN Morris Teacher Education Program (TEP) and must be met by every teacher licensed in the state of Minnesota.
 The Conceptual Framework Alignment table shows how standards are linked to the conceptual framework.
-The UMM teacher education programs (TEPs) are based on a single conceptual framework.
+The UMN Morris TEPs are based on a single conceptual framework.

 Student learning is at the center of the conceptual framework.
 Candidates are prepared to teach all students in all places.

 Liberal Arts & General Studies: Breadth of Knowledge

 Teachers must be broadly educated with substantial general knowledge.
 Consistent with increased content demands, candidates develop knowledge and skills through the general education program.

 Teachers must possess a depth of knowledge in specialty areas, the fields in which they will be licensed to teach.
 Candidates earn a UMN Morris major.

 Professional Program Themes & Qualities: Building Professional Expertise